ekmy318/woreIt/README.md

 #### Future Iterations
 - Allow users to search by multiple tags
-- Allow posts to be retrieved by date
+- Order the posts by date
+-

 ## Images
 App Screenshot